Bloodborne Pathogens

 Proper Disposal of Contaminated Materials

-Healthcare professionals should also be aware of the proper waste disposal guidelines regarding certain materials.
+Healthcare professionals should also know the proper waste disposal guidelines regarding certain materials.
 There are different categories of medical waste.
 Anything that is not sharp and is contaminated with blood or other infectious materials should be placed in a red biohazard disposal bag.
 Examples may include blood-soaked gauze, used specimen swabs, and urine dipsticks.
 Only needles and sharps should be placed in the red sharps containers.
-Sharps containers should not be overfilled and if they become filled, they should be removed and replaced immediately [5].
+Sharps containers should not be overfilled; if they become filled, they should be removed and replaced immediately [5].

 Ask yourself...